Caprivi conflict: Background

 The Caprivi Strip in the north east of Namibia is mainly inhabited by the Lozi people.
 They share a common language and history, and often feel more connected with Lozi people in neighbouring countries—Zambia, Angola, Botswana, and South Africa.

 One cause of the conflict can be seen in a previous power struggle between Mishake Muyongo and the country's leadership (dominated by SWAPO) during Muyongo's exile in Angola.
-In July 1980, Muyongo was ousted from being SWAPO Vice-President, accused of being involved in subversive activities and pursuing secessionist ambitions.
+In July 1980, Muyongo was ousted from being SWAPO Vice-President, accused of involvement in subversive activities and pursuing secessionist ambitions.
 He was subsequently detained in Zambia and Tanzania, followed by an alleged purge against Caprivians in SWAPO.

 After his return to Namibia in 1985, Muyongo formed the United Democratic Party (UDP) which joined the Democratic Turnhalle Alliance (DTA).
 He was president of the DTA from 1991 until he was expelled in 1998.

-Formation of CLA, raid on CLA training camp

 The Caprivi Liberation Army was formed in 1994, with the goal of self-rule for Caprivi.
-The Namibian government has accused the CLA of being allied with the Angolan rebel movement UNITA.
-UNITA is very unpopular in Namibia since it helped South Africa fight SWAPO during the liberation struggle.
+The Namibian government accused the CLA of being allied with the Angolan rebel movement UNITA.
+UNITA is very controversial in Namibia, since it helped South Africa fight SWAPO during the South African Border War.
 Elections in 1989 showed that the Democratic Turnhalle Alliance had a significant advantage in the Caprivi region over SWAPO.

 In October 1998 the Namibian Defence Force with the support of the Special Field Force discovered and raided a CLA training camp.
 That resulted in more than 100 armed CLA men fleeing into Botswana, as well as some 2,500 civilians who feared the government's repression (including rape and torture).
 Among the refugees were the two leaders of the CLA: Mishake Muyongo and Mafwe leader Boniface Bebi Mamili, who were both granted asylum in Denmark.
 Namibia unsuccessfully demanded Botswana and Denmark to hand over the rebels, and President Nujoma called the rebels "traitors and murderers" and stated that they would be punished for their crimes.
 A few hundred of those who fled were repatriated, but others wishing for Caprivi independence joined Muyongo and Mamili, including Caprivi governor John Mabuku and councilor for the Linyanti Constituency Fani Francis Sizimbo.
 Also joining them in a camp in Botswana was the chief of the Kxoe people, another regional group under pressure from various governments, with a few thousand men.

 Meanwhile, preparations for regional elections continued, and in December 1998 those were held.
 Since the DTA had seen many of its supporters flee the country, SWAPO was able to sweep the election, gaining all six seats assigned to the area.
 Turnout in the regions from whence the refugees came was below 20%.